 2.1 Getting Started at the CMU-Pitt BRIDGE Center

-Below are the steps for a new investigator who has not previously conducted a study at the BRIDGE Center:
+Below are the steps for a new investigator who has not previously conducted a study at the BRIDGE Center.
+Due to the current legal agreement between Pitt and CMU governing the BRIDGE Center, there are differences in procedures depending on if the PI and lab are at Pitt or CMU.

+For CMU PIs:

-Contact the Scientific Operations Director, John Pyles (jpyles@cmu.edu) to setup an introductory meeting and tour.
-Introductory meetings with the Co-Directors can also be arranged.
+Contact the Scientific Operations Director, John Pyles (jpyles@cmu.edu) to setup an introductory meeting and tour, and optional meeting with the Co-Directors.